-

 A Tree Risk Assessment helps explain what those signs mean.

-It provides clear guidance without guesswork.
+It offers clear guidance instead of guesswork.

 Risk awareness allows planning.